-Marie Boller '12, Health Sciences and Philosophy, will attend Albert Einstein College of Medicine, in Bronx NY in the fall of 2013.
-She was accepted by all five medical schools she applied for and two of them awarded her substantial financial aid based on her accomplishments.
-She has secured three prestigious scholarships to help her cover the full tuitions for the medical school (not common for medical school students at all).
+Marie Boller '12 is currently enrolled at Albert Einstein College of Medicine in Bronx, N.Y.
+She was accepted by all five medical schools she applied to and two of them awarded her substantial financial aid based on her accomplishments.

 Darrin Foltz '12, Wild Life Conservation and Philosophy (minor), is currently employed at the Elmwood Park Zoo, where he works in zoo education.

 Brandon Grim '08, Literature and Philosophy, graduated from Widener School of Law in Harrisburg, PA.

 Ryan Hamilton '08, Philosophy and English Studies, after three year service in AmeriCorps in Hawaii as VISTA volunteer coordinator, started to pursue a law degree at Lewis and Clark Law School in Portland, Oregon, since 2011.

 Chase Haven '11, Biochemistry and Philosophy (minor), is a Ph.
 D student of chemistry at Vermont University.